binarymist/learning-python/doc/TheHitchhikersGuideToPython/3_WritingGreatPythonCode/1_StructuringYourProject.md

 Unlike in JavaScript where if you declare and/or define a variable anywhere without using `var`, `let` or `const` it will become global, in Python there is no prefix required and where ever you ~~declare~~ define a variable will be it's scope.

-In Python the concept of declaring a variable before using it doesn't exist, you just define (or assign) it (ex: `a = 1`).
+In Python the concept of declaring a variable (for built-in types) before using it doesn't exist, you just define or assign it (ex: `a = 1`).
+Arrays need to be defined because they are not built-in types, as can be seen in the link below "lists vs arrays".

 A variable which is defined inside a function is local to that function